HISTORY OF THE CHOIR

 In 2013, Professor Lawrence Doebler became the Artistic Director and Conductor of the Choir.
 He had a rich and varied career as a choral conductor, teacher, clinician and organizer.
 He holds degrees from Oberlin Conservatory and Washington University.
 He first taught and conducted at Smith College and the University of Wisconsin-Madison.
-Then, throughout his 35 years at Ithaca College, in addition to concert performances there, he led the Ithaca College Choral Union and Symphony Orchestra in concerts at the Lincoln Center, Carnegie Hall and other major venues.
+Then, throughout his 35 years at Ithaca College, in addition to concert performances there, he led the Ithaca College Choral Union and Symphony Orchestra in concerts at Lincoln Center, Carnegie Hall and other major venues.
 During his five years with the Carolina Concert Choir, Professor Doebler led us with performances providing an eclectic repertoire of classical, popular, and unique compositions such as Carmina Burana.
-He took the choir to a performance of the Mozart Requiem at Carnegie Hall during May 2018.
+He took the choir to perform the Mozart Requiem at Carnegie Hall during May 2018.

 Since August 2018, the Carolina Concert Choir is led by our present Artistic Director and Conductor, Dr. Michael Lancaster, the Carolina Concert Choir is comprised of the highly capable voices of auditioned singers from Hendersonville, Asheville, Brevard and upstate South Carolina.
 Our repertoire continues with a varied mix from the classical choral and choral/symphonic literature and lighter fare, including many favorites at our concerts.
 Dr. Lancaster took members of the choir to London to perform Dan Forrest’s LUX along with other choirs from across the world.
 At our Spring 2024 Concert we will perform Schubert’s Mass in G Major and Ola Gjeilo’s Sunrise Mass.
 Members of the choir will also perform the Sunrise Mass in Cuernavaca, Mexico in June with other choirs from that area.
 The Carolina Concert Choir is proud to take its place along with Flat Rock Playhouse, the Hendersonville Symphony Orchestra and local arts organizations in enriching the cultural environment of our community.